Daimler Double-Six sleeve-valve V12: Origins

 From 1929 Daimler Double-Sixes were distinguishable from the six-cylinder cars by a chromium bar down the centre of the radiator.
 A similar distinguishing mark was placed on the later Jaguar-made versions.

-Aside from Daimler only Voisin in France ever attempted production of a sleeve-valve V12 engine.
-Voisin's production—between 1929 and 1937—was "minimal and spasmodic".
+Aside from Daimler, only Voisin in France ever attempted production of a sleeve-valve V12 engine.
+Voisin's production—between 1929 and 1937—was "minimal and spasmodic."

-The same Daimler Double-Six name was used for the badge-engineered Daimler V12 engine used in the largest Daimlers between 1972 and 1997.
 Lofty England, a Daimler apprentice 1927–1932, joined Jaguar in 1946 and became its chief executive.
 He ensured the Double-Six name was used for the Jaguar V12 when installed in Daimler cars.